daniilsorokin/language-identifier/README.md

 File format for training and testing
 ------------------------------------

-We use the same format for training and testing data as Baldwin and Lui (2010).
+The format for training and testing data is the same as in Baldwin and Lui (2010).
-The dataset should be either a list of documents contained in one folder, each document should start with an ISO language code separated from the rest of the name with an underscore (eg. `de_mydocument.txt`).
+The dataset should be a list of documents contained in one folder, each document name should start with an ISO language code separated from the rest of the name with an underscore (e.g. `de_mydocument.txt`).